End-of-life Care: Traditional Accreditation

 End-of-life (EOL) care and decision-making embody the critical final stage in a pet’s life and are as important and meaningful as the sum of the clinical care provided for all prior life stages.
 These reasons are why AAHA developed the end-of-life care accreditation model.

-AAHA’s new End-of-Life Care accreditation will help veterinary practices elevate these services so patients and clients receive appropriate supportive and emotional care, further enhancing and strengthening the human-animal bond.
-And team members of practices accredited in End-of-Life Care by AAHA benefit from the natural teambuilding and improved morale that comes from preparing for an AAHA evaluation.
+AAHA’s new end-of-life care accreditation helps veterinary practices elevate these services so patients and clients receive appropriate supportive and emotional care, further enhancing and strengthening the human-animal bond.
+And team members of practices accredited in end-of-life care by AAHA benefit from the natural teambuilding and improved morale that comes from preparing for an AAHA evaluation.